WHOIGit/whoi-git-workshop/README.md

 # Resources

 There is a lot of material online about git.
-One good place to start is the official [git book](https://git-scm.com/book/en/v2).
+A good reference is the [git book](https://git-scm.com/book/en/v2).